 When your marriage is afflicted with infidelity, it's like a body infected with cancer.
 No one in their right-mind would consider dealing with cancer without help.
 A life-threatening disease can only properly be treated by trained experts.
 The same is true with infidelity because it threatens your marriage, you need trained experts to help you.

 I would love to tell you that you can do this on your own.
 And, there may be exceptions and some people may solve their marriage problems on their own.
 However, the overwhelming majority of couples who try to patch their broken relationship without professional do not know how to proceed and the relationship does not properly heal and they suffer greatly!
-There is so much to learn about rebuilding your relationship after the affair is over.

 If you don't get the proper professional help and you do remain together, it is like setting your own broken bone.
 The two bones pieces may come-together, but they won't be properly aligned and you will continue to suffer.
 The same is true for your marriage.
 If you are going to heal properly, you need help from a caring and trained relationship expert.
 Well-meaning friends, lawyers and clergy, although they can be supportive, do not have the knowledge or experience to lead you in your efforts to recover from infidelity.

 Surviving an affair is not enough... recovering from infidelity is not enough... you need to also learn what is a healthy marriage.
 You need a map and a guide that takes you by the hand and leads you to a healthy and long lasting relationship.

 Watch this video and earn how to forgive a cheating partner.